cyanreg/avtransport/draft-qproto-spec.md

 to the new destination.

 The `seek` request asks the sender to resend old data that's still available.
-The sender MAY not comply if that data suddently becomes unavailable.
+The sender MAY not comply if that data suddenly becomes unavailable.
 If the value of `seek` is equal to `(1 << 63) - 1`, then the receiver MUST comply and start sending the newest data.